Coalition for a Solidary Europe

 Coalition for a Solidary Europe (Coalición por una Europa Solidaria, CEUS) is an electoral list of regionalist parties that was formed to contest the 2019 and 2024 European Parliament election in Spain.
 The list is the de facto successor of the Coalition for Europe that ran in the 2014 and 2009 elections.
-Is formed by the Basque Nationalist Party (EAJ/PNV), Canarian Coalition–Canarian Nationalist Party (CCa–PNC), Proposal for the Isles (El Pi), Geroa Socialverdes and Atarrabia Taldea.
+Is formed by the Basque Nationalist Party (EAJ/PNV), Geroa Bai, Proposal for the Isles (El Pi), Geroa Socialverdes and Atarrabia Taldea.